Skip to main content

 Giles Novak

-Giles Novak works in observational astrophysics and astronomical instrumentation.
-His research group is currently contributing to three instrumentation projects: called HAWC+, BLAST-TNG, and TolTEC.
+Professor Novak works in observational astrophysics and astronomical instrumentation.
+His research group is currently contributing to three instrumentation projects: called TolTEC, HAWC+, and BLAST.
 All three are aimed at key questions in star formation research: What sets the rate at which new stars and planets are born?
-What factors determine the masses of stars and the architectures of the associated planet-forming disks?
+What factors determine the masses of stars and the properties of the associated planet-forming disks?

 Giles Novak’s CV